We need more representation, there's a market for it: 'Never Have I Ever' star Maitreyi Ramakrishnan | Entertainment

 ''But that's not enough.
 We need more representation and need to see more South Asians take those lead roles because clearly there is a market for it, and a want for it,'' Ramakrishnan told PTI in a Zoom interview.

-In the first season, Devi was shown as a teenager with anger issues as she grapple with the sudden death of her father.
+In the first season, Devi was shown as a teenager with anger issues as she grapples with the sudden death of her father.
 She is nursing a crush on fellow student Paxton Hall Yoshida (Darren Barnett).
-But at the end of the first season, she is caught in a love-triangle with her nemesis at school, Ben Gross (Jaren Lewison).
+By the end of the first season, Devi is caught in a love-triangle with her nemesis at school, Ben Gross (Jaren Lewison).

 In the second season of the series, narrated by tennis player John McEnroe, Devi is trying to double date Ben and Paxton as her mother Dr Nalini (played by Poorna Jagannathan) prepares to shift base to India.